 We all want our child to stand out, to be an individual not held back by any constraints.
 For many, this starts by choosing a name for them, something that defines them away from anyone else out there.
 While others are happy to simply choose a name that matches their child, or one that is pretty, elegant, or strong, others want them to stand out from the crowd.
 It’s understandable in many regards.
 We all had an experience growing up of being in class with two people of the same name, or at the very least heard about it.

 However, we shouldn’t go too out there when it comes to a child’s name.
 Ensuring that our child won’t be bullied for having a name that is too outlandish is important too.
 We all know that, as lovely as they are, children can be cruel.
 With that in mind, choosing something strong for them is a good sign.

 One of the good ways to find unique names are to go onto popular baby name ranking lists and go to the bottom of them, to choose from those names rarely seen in the population.
+If you and your partner happen to be bibliophiles, then you can also take inspiration from a List of Baby Names for Book Lovers.
 You can also go to choose some names that have a distinct meaning, to imbue your child with that legacy and to give them something to aspire to.

 I’ve made a quick list of 20 boy and girl names below taken from some of the top baby name sites out there, but remember that you can mix and match between the two as you wish!

 - Gray – Originating from the colour grey and also diminutive of Grayson.